OSC/k8-namespace-reaper/README.md

 This service is intended for namespaces such as user namespaces that might run job like pods but where the namespace doesn't necessarily need to always exist like if the user account was disabled.

-Currently the namespaces to reap can be based on namespace prefix and/or namespace labels .
+Currently the namespaces to reap can be based on namespace regular expression and/or namespace labels .
 A namespace is reaped if the age of the namespace is past a certain threshold and no recent pods have run in that namespace.
 A Prometheus instance running [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) is required to check for recently run pods.
 See [Changing what is reaped](#changing-what-is-reaped) for details on how to configure reaping behavior.

 Metrics about the count of reaped namespaces, duration of last reaping, and error counts can be queried using Prometheus `/metrics` endpoint exposed as a Service on port `8080`.